 Montemaggio’s Wine Club

-As a way to offer a more exclusive experience for our treasured wine friends and customers, we are starting a Wine Club here at Fattoria di Montemaggio very soon.
-There will be different membership levels to choose from.
+As a way to offer a more exclusive experience for our treasured wine friends and customers, we have started a Wine Club here at Fattoria di Montemaggio, more like a subscription.
+However, in the future, there will be different membership levels to choose from.
 Thus, you can select the option that is best for you.

 Stay tuned to get on board this amazing new wine adventure!